Dun-Njuguna/Hero/README.md

 ----------------------------------------------------------------------

 ## Technologies used
-This project has been written using java programming,spark framework, css and html.
+This project has been written using java,spark framework, css and html.

 -----------------------------------------------------------------------------